meonkeys/shb/pelican/website/content/news/workshops.md

 If you want me to speak somewhere not listed above, connect me with an organizer for the event.

 Attendees: Please consider [buying your own physical or digital copy of the book]({filename}/pages/buy.md).
-This is the best way to show your support.
+This is the best way to participate and support the author.
 If you're unable to afford a copy, scholarships are available.

 As you read the book, you're encouraged to [join in the community chat and forum to get help and share your improvements with other readers]({filename}/pages/contact.md).